bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

 Note that the HTTP request includes additional data (i.e., _metadata_) on what, exactly, the browser wants from the server, in the form of headers.
-We will discuss these headers, and HTTP in more depth in Chapter 2.
+We will discuss these headers, and HTTP in more depth in @ch02.

 The _hypermedia server_ then responds to this request with a _hypermedia response_ --- the HTML --- for the new page.
 This may seem like a